County Galway Ireland · Co. Galway · Ballyconneely Save · Share

 Nov-Feb

-The beach is at its most dramatic — big skies, big swells.
-But the weather is serious and some places close for the season.
+The beach is at its most dramatic - big skies, big swells - but the weather is serious and some places, the smokehouse tours and seasonal hotels included, close or run reduced.

 ◐ Mind yourself